 Dr. Altaf Kaiseruddin grew up in Chicago and has been active in the Muslim community his entire life.
 He has volunteered on and off with IMAN since its inception, and formally joined IMAN as Clinic Director in November of 2010.
 He obtained his Medical Degree from Ross University School of Medicine and completed his residency training in Family Medicine at the University of Wisconsin, Wausau Family Practice Center.
 His entire career has been dedicated to health care for the under-served.

 alia @ imancentral.org

 Alia J. Bilal is a native of the South Side of Chicago.
 She graduated from the University of Illinois at Urbana-Champaign with a degree in International Studies and a concentration in Islamic World Studies.
-She studied Arabic and Islamic history in Cairo, Egypt, and is currently conducting extensive research on the experiences of Blackamerican Muslim youth in America.
+She studied Arabic and Islamic history in Cairo, Egypt, and is currently conducting extensive research on the experiences of Black American Muslim youth.
 She has also taught English to international refugees in Cairo, and taught cooking and life skills classes to a group of inner-city youth in Washington, DC, while simultaneously serving as an intern for the Muslim Public Service Network.
 Alia has volunteered with IMAN for several years in different capacities, including helping to organize publicity for “Takin’ It to the Streets”, serving as a mentor for the Pillars of IMAN program, and hosting and performing at Community Café.
 Alia is a freelance writer and performer, and is currently working on writing and editing her first manuscript.

 shamar @ imancentral.org